 - 6.65.
 After the quote or tender opening, it may become apparent that one or more of the potential contractors that have submitted bids have misinterpreted the specification.
-If it is clear that this is a result of an error or ambiguity in the specification, the responsible Officer must consult the Procurement Team and the Head of Legal and Compliance as to whether all the contractors should be provided with revised specifications and given the opportunity to revise their tender. - 6.66.
+If it is clear that this is a result of an error or ambiguity in the specification, the responsible officer must consult the Procurement Team and Legal Services as to whether all the contractors should be provided with revised specifications and given the opportunity to revise their tender. - 6.66.
 No material changes must be made to the proposed arrangements and terms and conditions post-tender.